Gravitating vortices with positive curvature: Introduction

 It is interesting to observe that the estimates in the proof of our main result work even as we approach $\alpha \to 0$, producing a solution of the gravitating vortex equations on $\mathbb{P}^1$ with $\alpha = 0$.
 Since the system \eqref{eq:gravvortexeq1intro} decouples in this limit, \cite[Theorem 1.3]{AlGaGaPi} does not apply and we are not able to conclude that the limiting divisor lies in the $\SL(2,\CC)$-orbit of $D$.
 The striking difference between the existence of gravitating vortices and the existence of (simply) vortices is that the latter does not impose any stability condition on the divisor.
 In the other extreme of the interval, when $\alpha \to \tfrac{1}{\tau N}$ (and hence $c \to 0$), our estimates collapse and we are not able to provide new information about Yang's solutions \cite{Yang,Yang3}.

-We expect that the methods introduced in the present paper can be used to prove compactness of the moduli space of gravitating vortices with $c > 0$ (with moving complex structure and divisor, and fixed coupling constant $\alpha$) and the existence of a continuous surjective map from the moduli space onto the space of binary quantics $S^N \PP^1 /\!\!/ \operatorname{SL}(2,\CC)$.
-Consequently, for the case $c >0$, \cite[Conjecture 5.6]{AlGaGaPi} about the moduli space of gravitating vortices would reduce to solve the uniqueness problem.
-We speculate that the family of moduli spaces as $\alpha \to \tfrac{1}{\tau N}$ may yield a method for understanding the more difficult moduli space of solutions of the Einstein-Bogomol'nyi equations (where $c = 0$), which plays a key role in the physical theory of cosmic strings \cite{Yang,Yang3}.
+We expect that the methods introduced in the present paper can be used to prove compactness of the moduli space of gravitating vortices with $c \geqslant 0$ (with moving complex structure and divisor, and fixed coupling constant $\alpha$) and the existence of a continuous surjective map from the moduli space onto the space of binary quantics $S^N \PP^1 /\!\!/ \operatorname{SL}(2,\CC)$.
+We speculate that the study of the families of moduli spaces as $\alpha \to \tfrac{1}{\tau N}$ may yield a method for understanding the more difficult moduli space of solutions of the Einstein-Bogomol'nyi equations (where $c = 0$), which plays a key role in the physical theory of cosmic strings \cite{Yang,Yang3}.
 We leave these interesting perspectives for future investigations.

 \emph{Acknowledgements}: The authors wish to thank L. \'Alvarez-C\'onsul, V. Datar, Y. Imagi, and O. Garc\'ia-Prada for useful discussions.